Misfits (TV series): Potential film

-Work was started on a film in 2013, but it was tabled in 2014.
+Work started on a film in 2013 but was tabled in 2014.

-Overman reportedly wrote a "first draft of a script" to a Misfits feature film.
-Iwan Rheon, an early member of the cast, has stated that the movie is "quite likely" to happen if they can re-unite the cast, and that he would be an "idiot not to return".
+Overman reportedly wrote a "first draft of a script" for a Misfits feature film.
+Iwan Rheon, an early member of the cast, has stated that the movie is "quite likely" to happen if they can re-unite the cast and that he would be an "idiot not to return".

-On 18 September 2014, cast member Antonia Thomas reported that the film was probably not going to happen, stating "There was all sorts of talk about it.
+On 18 September 2014, cast member Antonia Thomas reported that the film was probably not going to happen, stating, "There was all sorts of talk about it.
 We read scripts and I think it's now not happening, I haven't heard anything.
 I think it's just difficult to get everybody together.
 Everybody is doing such different things.
 Maybe they think everybody has moved on, I don't know.
 You never say never but I have not heard anything of it of late".
 Iwan Rheon later commented: "It looked like it was really going to happen at one stage, but it's gone away now.
 I don't know exactly why or what's going on.
 It would've been nice to do for old times' sake.
 It's been a while now since we did it and it would've been nice to work with [the old cast] again."